gilad-rubin/hypster/README.md

     system_prompt = hp.text('You are a helpful assistant.
 Answer with one word only')
 ```

-Now we can instantiate the configs with our selections and overrides:
+Now we can instantiate the configs with our values:

 ```python
 results = my_config(final_vars=["chunking_strategy", "llm_config", "llm_model"],